dn3010/node-webkit-updater/README.md

 <a name="updater#checkNewVersion"></a>
 ####updater.checkNewVersion(cb)
 Will check the latest available version of the application by requesting the manifest specified in `manifestUrl`.

 The callback will always be called; the second parameter indicates whether or not there's a newer version.
 This function assumes you use [Semantic Versioning](http://semver.org) and enforces it; if your local version is `0.2.0` and the remote one is `0.1.23456` then the callback will be called with `false` as the second paramter.
 If on the off chance you don't use semantic versioning, you could manually download the remote manifest and call `download` if you're happy that the remote version is newer.

 **Params**

 - cb `function` - Callback arguments: error, newerVersionExists (`Boolean`), remoteManifest

 <a name="updater#download"></a>
-####updater.download(cb, newManifest)
+####updater.download(newManifest, cb)
 Downloads the new app to a template folder

 **Params**

+- newManifest `Object` - see [manifest schema](#manifest-schema) below
 - cb `function` - called when download completes.
 Callback arguments: error, downloaded filepath
-- newManifest `Object` - see [manifest schema](#manifest-schema) below

 **Returns**: `Request` - Request - stream, the stream contains `manifest` property with new manifest and 'content-length' property with the size of package.
 <a name="updater#getAppPath"></a>